stryker-mutator/mutation-testing-elements/CONTRIBUTING.md

 Have fun!

+## Debugging mutation-testing-elements

+### Unit tests

+To debug the unit tests, you can place a `debugger` statement on the place you want to debug.
+Then, start the unit tests and open the dev tools to trigger the debug statement.

+## Integration tests

+Install the VS Code Playwright plugin (from the recommended extensions).
+Then run any test from the sidebar in a test file.

 ## Running Stryker on mutation-testing-elements

 We support mutation testing mutation-testing-elements with Stryker!
 You can run it with `npx nx run PACKAGE_NAME:stryker`, for example `npx nx run elements:stryker`.